 You can configure alerts on the SNMP sensors you have created from the Alerts section of the device:

 Domotz will ask you to choose one of the sensors you have already created (and it will also prompt you to create a new one if desired):

 After choosing a sensor, you will be able to configure the alert.
 Assign a Name, Condition, and the Communication Channel for the alert:

 SNMP is a powerful protocol.
 It is also used by Domotz to implement Network mapping algorithms, PoE management as well as Network Interface Monitoring.
 Please refer to the respective sections for more details.

-Important to remark that these features are only available if Domotz knows the SNMP credential of devices.
+It’s important to note that these features are only available if Domotz knows the SNMP credential of a device.